NixImagery/NixImagery.github.io/README.md

 # cullaloe.github.io

+This repository is the source for a technical blog that contains posts on coding, technical matters and things related to my online services like the VPS that hosts the various websites I operate.
+These posts previously sat within my own [personal blog](https://cullaloe.com) along with commentary on education, reviews, rants, and photography.
+Articles are being migrated from the old WordPress site.

-I am a Senior Teaching Fellow at Edinburgh University’s Moray House School of Education, leading teacher education in science and physics across primary and secondary sectors.
+I am a Senior Teaching Fellow at Edinburgh University and maintain an interest in programming and artificial intelligence.

-Before spending time in education, I held technical and commercial roles in military operations, aviation, IT, simulation and training.
-Trade certifications include Microsoft Certified Solutions Developer (MCSD).
-My interests include intelligent automation and the potential this has in teaching and learning.

-My professional designations include [Chartered Physicist (CPhys)](https://membership.iop.org/chartered-physicist-cphys), [Chartered Scientist (CSci)](https://sciencecouncil.org/scientists-science-technicians/which-professional-award-is-right-for-me/csci/), member of the Institute of Physics (MInstP) and member of the Royal Aeronautical Society (MRAeS).
-I am a [Fellow of the Royal Society of Arts] (https://www.thersa.org/fellowship).

 You can find my current cv [here](http://cullaloe.com/cv.pdf) (pdf, 100kB).

-Nick Hood
+Nick Hood FRSA